 Hilary Scarlett, Change Management Speaker & Author Change communication Communication should be at the heart of change.
 Not only do individuals need specific information on any changes to their role or the structure of the organisation for any transformation programme to run smoothly, they also need to feel heard and that they have a voice.
-A lack of two-way communication will lead to anxiety and uncertainty, leading to resistance as discussed in the previous section or at best a change that isn't the right fit for your workforce.
-When communicating change it is important to understand the various personalities you will encounter.
+A lack of two-way communication will lead to anxiety and uncertainty.
+When communicating change, it is important to understand the various personalities you will encounter.
 The 5-factor personality model (or OCEAN) is a good starting point to understand the communicative needs of stakeholder groups.
 It will also help you to pinpoint potential 'change ambassadors' or 'saboteurs' who are likely to have strong influence over perceptions within the workforce.

-"Anyone who scores highly on the scale openness to experience (this is the primary factor that applies to change) and are extroverts, they are going to be your change champions (given that the change is just), positively influencing their colleagues, whereas the lower scorers tend to be change resistant.
+"Anyone who scores highly on the scale with openness to experience (this is the primary factor that applies to change) and are extroverts, they are going to be your change champions (given that the change is just), positively influencing their colleagues, whereas the lower scorers tend to be change resistant.
 That's not to say they won't be open to the idea of it but they may need more education around it."